stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 To prevent a single malicious seeder from dominating addrman by announcing large numbers of IP addresses, [the number of IPs each seeder can contribute is limited to 256](https://github.com/bitcoin/bitcoin/blob/086226d98ae8c194a0a38b2fbfffd0dc3773e879/src/net.cpp#L1685).

-3. Fixed seeds
+#### 3. Fixed seeds

 In the case that DNS seeds aren’t responding, as a fallback, the node attempts to expand the peers in addrman via fixed seeds hardcoded in [chainparamsseeds.h](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/chainparamsseeds.h) [code](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1887-L1900).
 This hardcoded list contains addresses of recently active nodes on the network and is updated every release cycle. [#18506](https://github.com/bitcoin/bitcoin/pull/18506) is an example of the process to update the fixed seeds.
 Connections to fixed seeds are established as ADDR_FETCH connections, used for addr collection and then disconnected.

-4. AddrFetch connections via `-seednode`
+#### 4. AddrFetch connections via `-seednode`

 `AddrFetch` connections are short-lived connections that are established for the sole purpose of populating the addrman ([source](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.h#L174-L180)).
 These ADDR_FETCH connections can also be initiated by explicitly passing in `-seednode` addresses. or under certain circumstances with DNS seeds (i.e., [here](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1742-L1743) and [here](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1763-L1767)).

-5. Manual connection in `-connect` mode
+#### 5. Manual connection with `-connect` configuration

-If the user runs the node in this configuration, `bitcoind` will only ever make outbound connections with nodes specified in `-connect`.
+If the user runs the node with this configuration, `bitcoind` will only ever make outbound connections with nodes specified in `-connect`.
 For example, this might be useful in enterprise settings where internal nodes all only talk to a gateway node, which is responsible for staying in sync with the public Bitcoin network.
 Manual connections cannot be evicted and do not contribute to the limits of outbound-full-relay and outbound-block-relay.

-6. Manual connection with `-addnode`
+#### 6. Manual connection with `-addnode` configuration or using the `addnode` RPC

 Bitcoind will make an outbound connection to a specified node, and engage in addr relay with the peer.
 As new peers are discovered, more outbound connections will be established.
 Manual connections cannot be evicted and do not contribute to the limits of outbound-full-relay and outbound-block-relay.